 Think of an orchestra – with many musicians playing a range of instruments to a set musical score, led by a conductor.
+Each instrument holds the potential for individual sound, depending on the degree of skill of the musician playing the instrument.

 The role of the conductor is to bring alignment of all these individual instruments, lead the activity, setting the tempo, the volume and the dynamics and bring the musical score to life.